atomicjolt/lti_starter_app/README.md

 ### **Rake Tasks**
 -----------------------
-Note: each of these tasks are ran with `bundle exec rake`
+Note: each of these tasks are ran with `rake`

 List all LTI tools
   `lti:list_all`